Discover the Largest Forest in Tennessee (And What Lives Within It)

 Tennessee is home to some of the most spectacular forests in the United States.
 From the amazing Great Smoky Mountains to the vast Franklin State Forest, Tennessee is a true wilderness wonderland.

-However, there is one forest that stands above all the rest: the Cherokee National Forest.
-This forest is the largest in the state and is home to a wide range of plant and animal species.
+However, there is one forest that stands above all the rest.
+The Cherokee National Forest is the largest forest in Tennessee and is home to a wide range of plant and animal species.
 So, if you’re looking for an adventure that will take you to the heart of Tennessee’s natural beauty, a visit to the largest forest in the state is a perfect choice.
 Come and explore this unique ecosystem and discover what lives within it.

 The Largest Forest in Tennessee: The Cherokee National Forest